abayomipopoola/abayomipopoola/src/pages/blockchain-technology/index.md

  active when certain conditions have been met, which means automated payments can be released when parties in a transaction agree that their conditions have been met.

- * **Smarter supply chains**: Knowing the status, condition and provenance of every product on your supply chain is key for businesses
- – and, for consumers, provenance is becoming an increasingly important issue.
+ * **Smarter supply chains**: Knowing the status, condition and provenance of every product on your supply chain is key for businesses--and, for consumers, provenance is becoming an increasingly important issue.
 DeBeers is planning to use blockchain technology to trace diamonds all the way from the mine to the end customer, which will increase transparency and allow customers to verify that their diamonds are free from conflict <a href="https://bernardmarr.com/default.asp?contentID=1788" target="_blank" class="read-more">_(Read more applications here)_</a>.